hpc/hpc-collab/README.md

 ~~~

 Components such as clusters, nodes and filesystems are standalone.
 Each includes code and configuration to establish prerequisites, configure, install, and verify.
 Common configuration implementations, <A HREF="https://github.com/hpc/hpc-collab/issues/9">such as ansible</A>, are planned.

+<H4>Resource Usage</H4>

+Virtualbox, in particular, requires substantial RAM (>32Gb) and storage (~36Gb) for the default cluster recipe's run-time.
+During ingestion of prerequisites, ~20Gb storage is needed for a temporary local copy of a CentOS repository.